eda-ricercatore/admin-notes/skill-set/semi-technical-roles/tech-management.md

 	- Experience in large scale data processing leveraging frameworks like Hadoop, Map/Reduce etc.
 	- Experience of persistence with relational and NoSQL data stores.
 	- Excellent team player with the ability to work within a collaborative environment.
 + skill set:
+	- Work with product management to help define requirements for new high value features for customers
+	- Help break down and plan work for your team
+	- Help continue to grow the team through interviewing and hiring
+	- Mentor and grow team members both technically and non-technically
+	- Participate in architecture discussions and guide the technical direction of the team
+	- Ensure smooth delivery of software with automated tests in a modern CI toolchain
++ skill set:
 	- BLAH.
 + skill set: